How to Convert Hyper-V VM to VMware or VMware to Hyper-V

 - Pricing: Smaller organizations might find Hyper-V more to their liking.
 As for larger enterprises, VMware's pricing structure seems ideal.

-If you are familiar with the virtualization industry, you probably know VMware offered a tool for Hyper-V to VMware conversion, that is vCenter Converter.
-Similarly, Microsoft used to provide a Virtual Machine Converter that can convert VMware to Hyper-V.
+If you are familiar with the virtualization industry, you probably know VMware offered a tool for migrating Hyper-V to VMware, that is vCenter Converter.
+Similarly, Microsoft used to provide a Virtual Machine Converter that can concert VMware to Hyper-V.

-However, MVMC was retired since 2017, succeeded by a paid tool System Center Virtual Machine Manager (SCVMM).
+However, Microsoft retired the MVMC tool in 2017 and replaced it with System Center Virtual Machine Manager (SCVMM), which is now a paid tool.
 And the same thing has also happened to vCenter Converter.
+Luckily, it makes a comeback as a free tool.

-So what are the remaining available methods to switch between VMware and Hyper-V?
+So what are the available methods to switch between VMware and Hyper-V?

 No matter what you are trying, please make sure you’ve backed up your VMs to avoid unexpected failures.